NEW

 Delaying account creation until after purchase will reduce checkout drop-off rates by at least 25%.

-Highlight the Benefits of Account Creation at the Right Time
+Highlight Benefits of Account Creation at the Right Time

-Users are open to the benefits of creating accounts—if framed at the right moment.
+Users are open to account benefits if framed at the right moment: after purchase completion.

 Hypothesis:

-Creating customer overlap is an effective strategy to drive loyalty.
-Current B2C journeys offer no prompts or pathways into Dustin’s B2B ecosystem, missing a key growth opportunity.
+Creating customer overlap drives loyalty.
+Current B2C journeys offer no pathways into Dustin's B2B ecosystem.

 Hypothesis: